Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_cpp/doc/markdown/references/msg_Base_Gripper.md

  **Methods**

 The methods listed below are some of the most commonly used.
-Please refer to Google Protobuf documentation for an exhaustive list.
+Please refer to Google Protocol Buffer documentation for an exhaustive list.

 |Method name|Return type|Input type|Description|
 |-----------|-----------|----------|-----------|